Mehao Wildlife Sanctuary: Fauna

 The Mehao Sanctuary is rich in biodiversity.
 The animals found in the sanctuary include tiger, leopard, clouded leopard, Asian elephant, gaur, sloth bear, barking deer, marbled cat, capped langur, slender loris, white browed gibbon, musk deer, Mishmi takin, red panda, and serow.
 The king cobra, python and great whip snake are the rare species of reptile found here.
 Butterflies include common peacock and Paris peacock.

+Funga

+The sanctuary harbours a rich lichen diversity, with 177 species belonging to 71 genera and 35 families identified across its altitudinal range (400–2700 m).
+Crustose lichens form the dominant growth type, comprising 56.5% of documented species, followed by foliose (34.5%) and fruticose (8%) forms.
+Only one species, Lecanora perplexa, was found across all study sites.
+The mid-altitude range of 1400–1600 m showed peak lichen diversity, displaying a unimodal pattern in relation to altitude.
+The central zone around Mehao Lake supported more lichen species compared to peripheral areas, likely due to reduced human disturbance and favourable microclimatic conditions created by the lake.
+The sanctuary's lichen diversity represents 8.6% of India's known lichen funga, making it one of the richest protected areas studied for lichens in the country.
+Humidity and altitude were identified as key factors influencing lichen distribution and diversity patterns within the sanctuary.

 Location

 The sanctuary is 17 km from Roing town which is also the district headquarters.
 The best time to visit the sanctuary is from October to March.